jeroenvermeulen/clusterstat-daemon/README.md

 ClusterStat Daemon
 ==================

 **We are sorry but we cannot offer customer support for this software, and it is provided "as-is" for free.
-We use it at a number of big servers and it works well.**
+We use it at a number of servers and it works well.**

 Daemon for gathering server process statistics.
 Includes a standalone Pure PHP webserver.